yOOs-dz/Rtips/CONTRIBUTING.md

 ### How to Contribute
 #### Website Improvements
-* **Suggesting Ideas:** Join the discussion on [link to discussion forum] to share your ideas for new features or improvements.
+* **Suggesting Ideas:** Join the discussion on [https://github.com/yOOs-dz/bayany/discussions/1] to share your ideas for new features or improvements.
 * **Creating Pull Requests:**
    1. Fork the repository.
    2. Create a new branch for your feature or bug fix.